-© November 2022.
-Registered charity no 1164263 Every effort is made to ensure that information is accurate.
+© Jan 2023.
+Registered charity no 1164263.
+Every effort is made to ensure that information is accurate.
 This information is not intended as a substitute for advice from your own doctors.
 Cardiomyopathy UK does not accept responsibility for action taken after reading this information.
-Please note that information may change after date of printing and is intended for a UK audience. a: 75a Woodside Road, Amersham, Bucks HP6 6AA t: 01494 791 224 helpline: 0800 018 1024 live chat: www.cardiomyopathy.org w: www.cardiomyopathy.org f facebook.com/cardiomyopathyuk ☑ @cardiomyopathy
+Please note that information may change after date of printing and is intended for a UK audience.

+a: 75a Woodside Road, Amersham, Bucks, HP6 6AA

+t: 01494 791224

+facebook.com/cardiomyopathyuk

+@cardiomyopathy